 The URL used in the test must match the URL for the deployed application

 The browsers you want to run on must be available

 If run in parallel, tests should be truly independent of each other

 You need to install a license file on the CI server

-Deployment of the application can be done in several different ways depending on the setup and your preferences.
-The important thing is that the application is deployed and ready to accept requests before the tests are started.
+Deployment of the application can be done in several different ways, depending on the setup and your preferences.
+The important thing is that the application should be deployed and ready to accept requests before the tests are started.

 For applications without external dependencies, it is often handy to start a test as part of the build.
 If you are building with Maven, see Running Tests with Maven for information on how you can start and stop the server as part of the build.